nach-dakwale/ethglobal-trivia-tokens/README.md

 ## Known Limitations
 - Manual treasury management
 - No emergency pause functionality
-- No automated reward distribution yet
+- No automated compounding of staking rewards

 ## Contributing
 1. Fork the repository